stanleyxu2005/dutil/README.md

 As soon as you installed all prerequisites, we should build the project.

-1. Open the project group file at the directory 'make' and execute "Build All".
+1. Open the project group file at the directory `make` and execute `Build All`.
 2. Run the unittests from project manager.
-3. Install the VCL package 'dui'.
+3. Install the VCL package `dui`.
 4. Add the source paths to the browsing path of Delphi IDE.

 Now the dutil library is ready to use and have fun.